The effect of radiation damage on the light yield and uniformity of candidate plastic scintillator tiles for the CMS hadron calorimeter upgrade: Introduction

-Our previous paper~\cite{CMSHCAL:2017gwh} compared the performance of tiles made from scintillators by the Eljen corporation\footnote{Eljen Technology, 1300 W. Broadway, Sweetwater, TX 79556, United States} (EJ-200, EJ-260, with different dopant concentrations) to the materials used in the current calorimeter (SCSN-81 by Kuraray\footnote{Kuraray, Ote Center Building,1-1-3, Otemachi, Chiyoda-ku, Tokyo, 100-8115, Japan }), the production of which has since been discontinued.
-It is believed that the effects of radiation damage can be partially mitigated by either overdoping the material or by shifting the output to a longer wavelength.
+Our previous paper~\cite{CMSHCAL:2017gwh} compared the performance of the tiles made from scintillator materials manufactured by the Eljen corporation\footnote{Eljen Technology, 1300 W. Broadway, Sweetwater, TX 79556, United States} (EJ-200, EJ-260, with different dopant concentrations) to those used in the legacy calorimeter (SCSN-81 by Kuraray\footnote{Kuraray, Ote Center Building,1-1-3, Otemachi, Chiyoda-ku, Tokyo, 100-8115, Japan }) of the CMS detector; the production of Kuraray has since been discontinued.
+It is believed that the effects of radiation damage can be partially mitigated by either overdoping the material or by shifting the output to a longer wavelength region.
 The previous study confirmed that both of these were viable options for the replacement of the SCSN-81 tiles.
 We now present an assessment of how these materials perform when damaged by radiation.
-In addition to the two previous methods of mitigating the effects of radiation damage, a third possibility, using tiles of different shape, is also checked.
+The irradiation was performed at the Castor Radiation Facility at CERN with the scintillator samples installed in the proximity of the LHC beam line.
+In addition to the two previous methods of mitigating the effects of radiation damage, a third possibility, using tiles of different shapes, is also checked.
+The light yield of the scintillator detectors is measured in terms of their response to minimum ionizing particles.